Living in Lisbon: An Introduction to Portugal’s Captivating Capital

 Schools

-You will find a wide array of international schools in Lisbon, with many different curricula and languages to choose from, including the American system, British system, and French curriculum.
+You will find a wide array of international schools in Lisbon, with many different curricula and languages to choose from, including the American system, British school system, and French curriculum.
 There are eight international schools in Lisbon and 20 in the Greater Lisbon Area.
-If you are interested in brushing up on your Portuguese, there is also a great selection of Portuguese language schools that you can enroll in.
+If you are interested in brushing up on your Portuguese, there is also a great selection of Portuguese language schools and private national schools that you can enroll in.

 Healthcare